 Not a tourist town – yet!

 The Pacific coast to the north, with the huge luxury hotels, may be a preview of what’s to come for Quepos.
-For now though, Quepos has the feel of a small local town where everyone seems to know one another and the shops and restaurants are for locals, not tourists.
-I wanted to buy notecards to write thank you’s and couldn’t find anything but single white envelopes in which to place my thank you notes written on notebook paper.
+For now, though, Quepos has the feel of a small local town where everyone seems to know one another, and the shops and restaurants are for locals, not tourists.
+I wanted to buy notecards to write thank-you notes.
+I couldn’t find any cards, so they are written on notebook paper.
+Fortunately, I found white envelopes to put them in.
 I ended up buying Tay a pair of earrings in the only souvenir shop in town.
-And in the mornings you can still hear the egg man shouting out his car window, “Huevos se venden” as he drives up and down the streets.

 Like this?
 Please share!